 Tips:

-• Use the -s or --scope flag to specify where the configuration is stored:
+• Use the --scope flag to specify where the configuration is stored:

 • local (default): Available only to you in the current project (was called project in older versions)